Repaying Your Student Loans (GR)

 Some students may be eligible for special repayment programs based on their income after graduation.
 Examples of these plans are the Income-Based, Income-Contingent and Income-Sensitive plans.
 For more information about the federal student loan payment options, visit the U.S. Department of Education’s Direct Loan Repayment Plans page.

-To estimate your student loan payments, visit the U.S. Department of Education’s Repayment Estimator tool.
+To estimate your student loan payments, visit the U.S. Department of Education’s Loan Simulator tool.
 This site uses real-time data about your student loans to best assist you.
 Sign in with your FSA ID and password to access your data and obtain an early view of the plans for which you may be eligible.
 You can then compare each plan’s monthly payment amount.
 You may also visit the Department of Education’s website for links to a variety of other repayment calculators to help you decide on a plan.
-For these calculators, you will need the cumulative amount of your federal loans, which you can obtain by logging into the National Student Loan Data System with your FSA ID and password.
+For these calculators, you will need the cumulative amount of your federal loans, which you can obtain by logging into the Federal Student Loan website with your FSA ID and password.

 Note: The repayment of your federal Direct Loans begins six months after you graduate, withdraw from classes or drop below half-time enrollment.
 Federal student loan borrowers meeting one of these criteria must complete online exit counseling.